 NIH HIV Research Budget

-The National Institutes of Health (NIH) Revitalization Act of 1993 requires the Office of AIDS Research (OAR) to allocate appropriated AIDS research funds to the Institutes and Centers (ICs) based on their research mission and in accordance with the NIH Strategic Plan for HIV and HIV-Related Research.
+The National Institutes of Health (NIH) Revitalization Act of 1993 requires the Office of AIDS Research (OAR) to allocate appropriated AIDS research funds to the Institutes, Centers, and Offices (ICOs) based on their research mission and in accordance with the NIH Strategic Plan for HIV and HIV-Related Research.
 The Plan provides the framework for the annual budget development and allocation process.
 OAR prepares two major budget documents annually.

 Congressional Budget Justification